redhat-exd-rebuilds/freshmaker/docs/api_v1.rst

 *rebuild_reason* - ``(string)``
     The reason why this artifact is included in the Event.
 Can be one of:

-    - ``directly_affected`` - The Artifact build is directly affected by the Event (for example affected by the CVE) and is whitelisted by Freshmaker's configuration.
+    - ``directly_affected`` - The Artifact build is directly affected by the Event (for example affected by the CVE) and is allowed by Freshmaker's configuration.
     - ``dependency`` - The Artifact build is included in the Event just because it is dependency of ``directly_affected`` Artifact build.

 .. _build_rebuilt_nvr: